 If you own your primary residence, you are eligible for the Homestead Exemption on your Real Estate Tax.
 The Homestead Exemption reduces the taxable portion of your property’s assessed value.

-With this exemption, the assessed value of the property is reduced by $45,000.
-Most homeowners will save $629 a year on their Real Estate Tax bill.
+With this exemption, the property’s assessed value is reduced by $80,000.
+Most homeowners will save about $1,119 a year on their Real Estate Tax bill starting in 2023.

-Once we accept your application, you never have to reapply for the exemption.
+Once we accept your application, you never have to reapply for the exemption, even if the amount of the exemption changes.
 You will receive property tax savings every year, as long as you continue to own and live in the property.

 You can get this exemption for a property you own and live in.
 You are still eligible if you have a mortgage or are delinquent on your taxes.

 Property owners with a 10-year residential tax abatement are not eligible.
 You may apply after the abatement expires.
 If you want to remove your abatement to get the Homestead Exemption, complete the abatement cancellation and removal form.
 Once an abatement is removed, it cannot be put back on the property.

 You may be eligible for a conditional Homestead Exemption if your name is not on the property’s deed.
 This may be because: